m-lab/website/_posts/blog/2021-03-11-evolution-of-annotations.md

 the **annotation-service** to the **uuid-annotator**.
 One part of this process is reconciling or mapping FIPS-10-4 and ISO 3166-2 subdivision codes, and adding support in the [gardener service][gardner] to re-annotate correct ISO codes in the ISO standard fields in our schemas.
-Annotations for our servers is also being added as well.
+Accurate annotations for our servers are also being added as well.
 For data collected prior to 2020-03, a process of exporting synthetic uuid annotations and UUIDs is being designed, so that we can preserve the original and the new measurement annotations, and retire the